How Laser Weapons Work

 Photo courtesy Kirtland AFB/ U.S. Air Force

 In the Gulf War, Saddam Hussein's forces fired SCUD missiles at Israel and U.S. bases in the Middle East.
 The Patriot missile defense system was deployed to protect American interests.
 Patriot missiles can destroy incoming missiles on their downward path, but what if you could catch it earlier and destroy the missile during its boost phase (the upward path near its origin)?
-That's what the U.S. Air Force's Airborne Laser (ABL) is designed to do -- it's being developed by Boeing, Northrup Grumman and Lockheed Martin contractors.
+That's what Boeing, Northrup Grumman, and Lockheed Martin contractors designed the U.S. Air Force's Airborne Laser (ABL) to do.

-The ABL is mounted in a modified Boeing 747 jumbo jet.
-It consists of four lasers, advanced adaptive optics, sensors, and computers to locate, track and destroy missiles.
-It works like this:
+This missle defense system was mounted in a modified Boeing 747 jumbo jet.
+It consisted of four lasers, advanced adaptive optics, sensors, and computers to locate, track, and destroy missiles.
+It worked as follows:

 Advertisement